WSWUP/pymetric/docs/EXAMPLE_SETUP.md

 ## Project INI

-Copy the template landsat_project.ini from the code\ini_templates folder to the Harney folder.
+Copy the template landsat_project.ini from the code\ini_templates folder to the example folder.

 Rename the template INI to "landsat_2015.ini" using the command line or file explorer.
 Typically, a separate INI file will be needed for each year that is processed.